Elvis-562/Capstone.project/README.md

 **Key Observations:**
 * After running the model for 3 epochs we have a final accuracy of 88.59%, this  makes it the best model compared to the    traditional models we trained earlier
 * The Training loss reduces with each epoch meaning the model was learning well and generalizing properly which is further emphasized by the minimal gaps between each training loss
-* The validation loss goes a bit up (0.35 → 0.41).
-This shows the model might be starting to overfit a little — it learns training data better than new data.
+* There's minimal increase in the  validation loss from  (0.35 → 0.41).
+This suggests minimal overfitting in our deep learning model as  it learns training data better than new data.

 * Overall, the model performance is strong and stable, nearly 88–89% accuracy

+## 6.Webscrapping

+In this section we fetched tweets from twitter to check the efficiency of the best traditional model.

-## 6. Deployment
+## 7. Deployment
 The trained model was deployed to Streamlit Cloud to make it interactive and easy to use.
 Key Steps:
 1. Prepared a requirements.txt file listing all required Python packages.